allanchua101/sana/README.md

 - Understand how many functions in an account needs to be migrated to latest runtimes
 - Identify how many DynamoDB tables are not configured with delete protection
 - Identify how many DynamoDB tables are unencrypted.
-- Identify how many DynamoDB tables are creating, undergoing deletion and associated with an inaccessible encryption key.
 - Ease reporting capabilities in CI/CD pipelines to enhance observability of build impact to your AWS accounts.
 - Provide the ability to observe the total health of an AWS account without leaving your VS code / terminal.
 - And many more.
 StepFunctions, SQS, Event Bridge, S3 and CF commands are under development!